 - 1/4 cup butter (half a stick)

 - Salt & pepper to taste

 - Prep your leeks: discard the top dark green portion of the leeks and keep the bulbs.
 Slice the bulbs into rings (thick or thin is fine).
-Add leeks to a colander and rinse them throughly (use your hands to dislodge any stubborn dirt - it tends to hide).
+Add leeks to a colander and rinse them thoroughly (use your hands to dislodge any stubborn dirt – it tends to hide).
 Shake them a few times so they're not too wet.

 - Add the oil and butter to a skillet over medium-high heat and let the butter melt.

 - Stir in the garlic and cook it for about 30 seconds.

 - Add the leeks to the skillet and toss them until they're completely coated in the butter/oil.
 Turn the heat down to medium, and sauté them, stirring occasionally, for 7-10 minutes or until they're tender (but not mushy).
 I recommend tasting them and seeing if they're as soft as you like.
 Larger leeks tend to be a little tougher.

 - Season leeks with salt & pepper as needed (I'm generous with both) and serve immediately.

 - Serves 4-6 depending on how much people eat.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.